-An instrument controlled calibration is initiated by the relay output program set up in the Thermo 146i Calibrator, refer to Section 24.15.3.
-The data logger senses the zero, precision and span phases through its digital input lines, see Figure 24-9.
+A Calibration Program must be set up in AirVision in order for the software to recognize that the instrument is in calibration mode and flags the data with a "C".
+An Instrument-Controlled Calibration program will be used.
+An instrument-controlled calibration is initiated by the calibration program set up in the Thermo 146i Calibrator, refer to Section 24.15.1.
+The data logger senses the zero, precision, and span phases through its digital input lines.
 For each phase, a specific pattern of input control line status is defined.
 The data logger monitors input control line status and when the specified pattern is met, the corresponding calibration phase is initiated.
 There is no predefined duration for individual phases programmed into the AirVision calibration program; each phase will continue until the input line pattern is no longer met.
 The duration of each phase is determined by the calibration program in the Thermo 146i Calibrator, refer to Section 24.15.1.
-Polk County uses a 19 minute duration for each desired phase.
+Polk County uses a19-minute duration for each desired phase.
 At the end of each phase, the concentrations are written into the calibration report.
+See Polk County Air Quality AirVision SOP Section 18 for instructions on setting up a calibration program in AirVision software.